You are here

 There are six adult categories: Novice, Intermediate (IM) 3, IM2, IM1, Senior and Elite.
 British Rowing operates a points based system in order to progress upwards.
-Points are ONLY awarded at regattas, and are not available for J15s and younger.
-In addition, points are awarded separately for sweep and sculling.
+Points are awarded separately for sweep and sculling.

 Crews can always 'race up', and often do- for example, more inexperienced J16s or 18s are often better off racing Novice Men than their age group against experienced school crews.
 It is common, when there are not enough entries in a category, for a crew to be automatically moved up in order to have racing opposition.
 However, J14s and below are not allowed to race more than one year up.

 Bedford Events (Small Boats Head, Fours and Eights, Sprint Regatta): http://www.bedfordrowing.co.uk/eventdates

 Upper Thames Autumn Head: http://www.utrc.org.uk/events/autumn-head/

 Abingdon Head: http://head.abingdonrc.org.uk/

 Marlow Events (Long Distance Sculls, Spring Regatta, Town Regatta): http://www.marlowrowingclub.org.uk/races